Analysing quantum systems with randomised measurements

-To explain the properties of the moments, let us recap the notion of the Haar unitary measure.
-Let $\mathcal{U}(d)$ be the group of all $d \times d$ unitaries and $f(U)$ be a function on $U \in \mathcal{U}(d)$.
-Consider an integral of $f(U)$ over the unitary group $\mathcal{U}(d)$ with respect to the Haar measure $\mathrm{d}\mu(U)$.
-One of the most important properties of the Haar measure is the left and right invariance under shifts via multiplication by a unitary $V \in \mathcal{U}(d)$, which is respectively given by
+The notion of the Haar measure used in the definition of a moment is defined as follows.
+Let $\mathcal{U}(d)$ be the group of all $d \times d$ unitaries and $f(U)$ be a function on $\mathcal{U}(d)$.
+Then, the Haar measure $\mathrm{d}\mu(U)$ used in the integral of $f(U)$ over the unitary group $\mathcal{U}(d)$ is defined by its invariance properties.
+By this one means the left and right invariance under shifts via multiplication by an arbitrary unitary $V \in \mathcal{U}(d)$, which is respectively given by